Gonggong (dwarf planet)

-Gonggong (minor-planet designation: 225088 Gonggong) is a dwarf planet and a member of the scattered disc beyond Neptune.
+Gonggong (minor-planet number 225088) is a dwarf planet and a member of the scattered disc beyond Neptune.
 It has a highly eccentric and inclined orbit during which it ranges from 33–101 AU from the Sun.
-As of 2019, its distance from the Sun is 88 AU, and it is the sixth-farthest known Solar System object.
+As of 2026, its distance from the Sun is 89.7 AU, and it is the sixth-farthest known Solar System object.
 According to the Deep Ecliptic Survey, Gonggong is in a 3:10 orbital resonance with Neptune, in which it completes three orbits around the Sun for every ten orbits completed by Neptune.
 Gonggong was discovered in July 2007 by American astronomers Megan Schwamb, Michael Brown, and David Rabinowitz at the Palomar Observatory, and the discovery was announced in January 2009.

 At approximately 1230 km in diameter, Gonggong is similar in size to Pluto's moon Charon, making it the fifth-largest known trans-Neptunian object (apart possibly from Charon).
 It may be sufficiently massive to be in hydrostatic equilibrium and therefore a dwarf planet.
 Gonggong's large mass makes retention of a tenuous atmosphere of methane just possible, though such an atmosphere would slowly escape into space.
 The object is named after Gònggōng, a Chinese water god responsible for chaos, floods and the tilt of the Earth.
 The name was chosen by its discoverers in 2019, when they hosted an online poll for the general public to help choose a name for the object, and the name Gonggong won.

-Gonggong is red, likely due to the presence of organic compounds called tholins on its surface.
+Gonggong is very red, likely due to the presence of organic compounds called tholins on its surface.
 Water ice is also present on its surface, which hints at a brief period of cryovolcanic activity in the distant past.
 With a rotation period of around 22 hours, Gonggong rotates slowly compared to other trans-Neptunian objects, which typically have periods of less than 12 hours.
 The slow rotation of Gonggong may have been caused by tidal forces from its natural satellite, named Xiangliu.